ml4ai/automates/documentation/reports/m3_report_prototype_system/code_summarization.md

 As you may have noticed when looking at the final entry in the table, sometimes the negative example for a code block seems to be a fitting docstring for the code block.
-For instance the final example in the table above seems to have a negative example for `twisted.internet.tcp` that would actually be a perfectly fine docstring for the function.
+For instance, the final example in the table above seems to have a negative example for `twisted.internet.tcp` that would actually be a perfectly fine docstring for the function.
 We welcome instances such as this in our challenge dataset, because this